 One thing Christenson, Geiger, and Anderson (2013) identified while conducting their study was that there was a complete lack of air conditioning across their sample.
 They also highlighted that many other studies found that air conditioning was a strong protective factor against heat-related deaths.

-However, Burke et al. (2018) begs to differ.
+However, Burke et al. (2018) beg to differ.
 They claim that the effect of hot summers on suicide didn’t decrease with the adoption of air conditioning.
 But they seem to be the exception to the rule.
 Researchers like Barreca, Clay, Deschenes, Greenstone, and Shapiro (2016) support the use of air conditioning.
 They believe it’s responsible for the dramatic decrease in the effect of hot weather on all mortality variables observed across the last century.
 Honestly, I don’t know how it couldn’t be beneficial.
 Although, given our reliance on fossil fuels, using an air conditioner will increase climate change.
-Thus, give us more boiling hot summers.
+Thus, gives us more boiling hot summers.

-As I said, Barreca, Clay, Deschenes, Greenstone, and Shapiro (2016) study looked at all mortality observed across the 20th century.
+As I said, Barreca, Clay, Deschenes, Greenstone, and Shapiro’s (2016) study looked at all mortality observed across the 20th century.
 Thus, we don’t know how it affected suicide rates.
 However, Mullins and White (2019) conducted a study that replicated the findings of Barreca, Clay, Deschenes, Greenstone, and Shapiro (2016) which also looked specifically at suicide.
 In doing so, they weren’t able to find anything significant between air conditioning use and reducing suicide mortality.

-But riding to air conditionings rescue is Kaiser et al. (2001).
+But riding to air conditioning rescue is Kaiser et al. (2001).
 They state that air conditioning is the strongest protective factor we currently have.
-The CDC (2003, July 4) also goes on record of saying the same thing.
+The CDC (2003, July 4) also goes on record saying the same thing.
 As does Christenson, Geiger, and Anderson (2013), who also say that fans haven’t been shown to be significant as being a protective factor against the heat.

 Let’s be honest, the countries that are used to hot weather like America and Australia, all have air conditioners.
 So it might be time for the UK and the rest of Europe to adapt to our new reality of overwhelming hot summers and invest in air conditioners too.